dotn8/git-untracker/README.md

     git untrack path/to/file.txt

+### How do I re-track a file?

+    git retrack path/to/file.txt

 ### How do I temporarily force a file to be tracked?

 To temporarily force a file to be tracked, run the following command line: